josephbeuysmum/Dertisch/README.md

 -	replace `closet_` properties with init functions with optional params;
 -	work out which classes, structs, and protocols can be made internal and/or final, and make them internal and/or final;
 -	allow multiple `DTHeadChefProtocol` instances to be associated with a single `DTWaiterProtocol` instance;
--	make Interactors optional [at registration] so some screens can be entirely Presenter controlled;
+-	make Interactors optional [at registration] so some screens can be entirely Waiter controlled;
 -	instigate Redux-style 'reducer' process for model classes so they can become structs that overwrite themselves;
 -	move off-the-peg proxies and services into their own individual repos so the core framework is as minimal as possible;
 -	make utils functions native class extensions instead;